 We continue to pursue strategies within our control to increase operational efficiency and improve liquidity.
 We have managed capital in recent years by spending what we believed was essential to maintain our existing facilities and service levels, to ensure employee health and safety, and to increase efficiencies.
 However, continued increases in capital investment are necessary to upgrade our facilities, fleet of vehicles, and processing equipment in order to remain operationally viable.
-Aggressive management of the business operations that will enable us to increase revenue and reduce costs and legislative reform related to how OPM apportions the cost of the CSRS benefits for our employees and retirees who also worked for the Post Office Department will all be necessary to restore us to financial health.
-In the event legislative change concerning CSRS benefits is not implemented, the Postal Service will need to identify and pursue more drastic additional cost cutting and revenue initiatives to achieve equivalent results to those reflected in the plan related to CSRS benefit reform.
+Aggressive management of the business operations that will enable us to increase revenue and reduce costs and administrative reform related to how OPM apportions the cost of the CSRS benefits will all be necessary to restore us to financial health.